frederic-perez/AmE-dictionary/data/idioms.md

 __blaze a trail__
 __bleeding heart__ :two: In the USA people with right-wind or conservative opinions use this phrase to refer pejoratively to those who have liberal sympathies.
 __bless me Father for I have sinned__
-__bless your pointy little head__ A condescending phrase used to patronize someone for being foolish or not very bright. _You failed the exam because you thought the sun was a planet?
+__bless your pointy little head__ :two: A condescending phrase used to patronize someone for being foolish or not very bright. _You failed the exam because you thought the sun was a planet?
 Aw, bless your pointy little head._
 __blind date__ A date between two people who have not previously met. _Blind dates are terrifying because you don’t know what the person will be like, but that’s also part of the excitement._
 __blind spot__
 __blindside__